privacyguides/privacyguides.org/docs/ai-chatbots.md

 meta_title: "Recommended AI Chatbots : Private ChatGPT Alternatives - Privacy Guides"
 title: "AI Chats"
 icon: :material-assistant:
-description: Unlike OpenAI's ChatGPT and it's successors, those AI tools do not train their models using your conversations.
+description: Unlike OpenAI's ChatGPT and its Big Tech rivals, those AI tools do not train their models using your conversations.
 cover: ai-chatbots.webp
 ---
 Since the release of ChatGPT in 2022, talking with Large Language Models (LLMs) has become common.
 LLMs can help us write better, understand unfamiliar subjects or answer a wide range of questions.
 However, the developers of those models need data to improve their models.
 Unfortunately, this often includes your conversations with the AI.